What you need to do

 - Go to WebSIS to submit a degree application for your SB degree.

-- Indicate whether you plan to attend Commencement in June, or pick up your diploma in Room 5-117 beginning the Tuesday after Commencement, or have your diploma mailed to you.
+- Indicate whether you plan to attend Commencement, or pick up your diploma in Room 5-117 beginning the Tuesday after Commencement, or have your diploma mailed to you.
 You will be allowed to attend Commencement only if you provide this information.

 - The name on your diploma must be your legal name, but you may choose whether or not to include your middle name.
 Include accent marks, if applicable.